LuyandaHele/BootsGalore-Cloud-Migration-Site/README.md

 Why This Project Matters :

-This project demonstrates a cloud migration scenario, one of the most common enterprise use cases.
-It showcases not only cloud resource setup but also:
+This project demonstrates a cloud migration scenario, one of the most common enterprise use cases.It showcases not only cloud resource setup but also:

-Availability → Multi-AZ RDS and ALB ensure redundancy.Designed a custom VPC with public and private subnets across multiple Availability Zones and configuring route tables for secure,segmented traffic.
+Availability → Multi-AZ RDS and ALB ensure redundancy.
+Designed a custom VPC with public and private subnets across multiple Availability Zones and configuring route tables for secure,segmented traffic.

 Scalability → Auto Scaling group tied to CloudWatch alarms.